bkesterbyld/maroon-potato/src/pages/index.md

           The IoT failure rate is incredibly high at 75% because it's technically challenging to fuse product sensor and corporate data together into new workflows.
-Above can sit between your real-time IoT data and corporate systems to drive business processes—and scale infinitely without technical issues.
+Above can sit between your real-time IoT and corporate datat to drive business processes—without risk of overload and technical failure.
         content_align: left
         actions:
           - label: Learn More